GraveRaven/bloodHound/README.md

 The config.cfg file is currently not read.

 The regexps.cfg has 4 sections, a new section is started with ";section section_name" and can appear anywhere in the file.
 Each entry in a section can be grouped into a category.
 A new category is started with ";category category_name".
 Categories are used only for structuring the report.
 The default category is "none".
 Each line not preceded by a ";" is treated as a regular expression.
-Line beginng with "#" are treated as comments.
+Lines beginning with "#" are treated as comments.

 Entries under section "filename" will match filenames of files.
 It currently does not test directories.
 If a filename matches it will be reported without further testing the content.